-1. Remember this is a participant guide and not a book.
-The guide should be created not as a teaching tool, but a participant tool.
-That means the materials should be designed with directions on various exercises you intend to cover, worksheets that will allow a participant to become involved in your material, and plenty of room to take notes.
+1. Remember that the materials you provide are participant guides, not books.
+The guides should be created not as teaching tools but as participant tools.
+That means the materials should be designed with directions on various exercises you intend to cover, worksheets that will allow participants to become involved in your material, and plenty of room to take notes.
 As far as text is concerned, just list the facts.
-It's not a teaching guide.
+Remember, it's not a teaching guide.
 It's a participant guide.

-Individual Exercise: Closed and Open Questions \\\\\
+Individual Exercise: Closed and Open Questions